marioy47/blog-site/posts/ansible-introduction-for-developers/index.md

 Going over _Ansible Galaxy_ would be a topic for a new Blog, for now just know that there is a complete universe (or Galaxy if you will) of plays that you can download and use in your own plays.

+And, if you want a video where a lot of this concepts get explained, you can find [this playlinst](https://www.youtube.com/playlist?list=PLFiccIuLB0OiWh7cbryhCaGPoqjQ62NpU) very useful

 ...
 Hope this article was useful to you and you find value in it.

 Good Bye!